 While Council is not immune to these cost pressures, particularly in areas such as contractual services, utilities, and materials, it continues to exercise prudent financial management.

-Through cost containment measures and careful prioritisation of capital works, Council has been able to limit the average rate increase, while still achieving a responsible operating surplus ratio of 3.7%.
+Through cost containment measures and careful prioritisation of capital works, Council has been able to limit the average rate increase, while still achieving a responsible operating surplus ratio of 3.5% (based on a 3.5% General Rate increase).